Shwetham5103-design/100hires-portfolio/README.md

-# 100Hires Portfolio Project
+100Hires Portfolio Project

-## Tools Installed
+Tools Installed

+- Cursor IDE
-- GitHub Mobile App
+- GitHub

-## Steps Completed
+Steps Completed

+1. Installed Cursor IDE
+2. Connected GitHub to Cursor
-1. Created a GitHub account
+3. Created a GitHub account
-2. Created a public repository
+4. Created a public repository
-3. Added a README file
+5. Created a README file

-## Issues Faced
+Issues Faced

+- Learning how to use Cursor IDE
-- Learning how to create and manage a repository on GitHub
+- Learning how to connect GitHub

-## Solution
+Solution

+- Followed the instructions provided
+- Connected GitHub successfully
-- Followed instructions and completed the setup process
+- Completed the setup process